lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 > hey there!
 ```

 We produced four messages to the topic.
 Let's see how they are stored in the filesystem.
-It's hard to find to which partition a message went to.
-The simple trick is to find the size of all partitions (directories) and pick the largest ones.
+It's hard to find out to which partition a message went to because kafka uses round-robbin algorithm to distribute the data to the partitions.
+The simple way is to find the size of all partitions (directories) and pick the largest ones.

 ```shell
 $ cd /tmp/kafka-logs